 The strongest unions are ones whose members are most engaged and active in all functions of the organization.
 The IATSE promotes that engagement from the very beginning of every one of our organizing campaigns so, when we achieve a contract, the workers own the union.

 Once internal union remedies have been exhausted union members have the right to take their grievances to court whether they are suing the union or another party.
 It is the member’s right and responsibility to demand accountability from their union and its leadership.The strongest union is the one whose officers are most accountable to its members.

-The IATSE National Health Plans administer two health insurance programs, Plan A and Plan C. There are some locals that administer their own plans.
+The IATSE National Health Plans administer a health insurance programs.
+There are some locals that administer their own plans.
 Under IATSE contracts, employers are required to contribute to these plans on behalf of their employees.
 These contributions are above and beyond wages.
 Plan A is a traditional plan best suited for full-time or staff employees.
 Plan C is designed specifically to address the needs of freelance employees.